INTRODUCING OUR NEWEST ONLINE JOURNEY EXPERIENCE

-- For 40 days, we will alternate between a week of participation in outward-ness, being ‘active’ in online group gatherings, and the we practice one week of inward-ness, being ‘receptive’ and reflective in individualized, personal practices.
+- For 21 days, we will balance an outward-ness, being ‘active’ in online group gatherings, and also inward-ness, being ‘receptive’ and reflective in individualized, personal practices.

-- During our ‘active’ weeks, we come together in the larger community on Wednesday evenings and Saturday mornings, Eastern Time; and in smaller ‘meet up’ groups (days and times to be determined) to share how the journey is unfolding for us all.
+- As a community we will come together in the larger community on Saturday Mornings and Wednesday evenings, Eastern Time; and in smaller ‘meet up’ groups at different times during the week to share how the journey is unfolding for us all.

 - The larger community gatherings will be hosted by Michael Mervosh.
 These sessions are recorded and available to those unable to attend.

-- The smaller, one-hour Journey Groups will be held and facilitated by various Hero’s Journey Foundation staff.
+- The smaller, one-hour Journey Groups will be held and facilitated by various Hero’s Journey Foundation facilitators.
 (These will not be recorded.)

-The ensemble hero journey is a distinct and dynamic opportunity to learn about developing a resilient and responsive sense of self during the difficult times playing out in the larger world.
+The Ensemble Hero’s Journey is a distinct and dynamic opportunity to learn about developing a resilient and responsive sense of self during the challenging times playing out in the larger world.